shaussler/TheoreticalUniverse/theoretical_universe/index.rst

 include a reference.
 If you find mistakes, don't hesitate to directly provide corrections by sending a merge request to `the Theoretical Universe Github repository <https://github.com/shaussler/TheoreticalUniverse/>`_.

+.. rubric:: The Cartan-Hodge Formalism

+This section defines the mathematical objects used in this work.
+We argue on the notation to express basis vectors as partial derivatives :math:`∂_μ` and recall the use of the musical sharp :math:`♯` operator to transform covectors to vectors, and flat :math:`♭` to transform vectors to covectors.
+The concept of the Hodge dual is detailed in a hope simple manner.
+Finally, I introduce the concept of free matrix representation, which I hope readers will find obvious.

+I encapsulate these concepts in what I term :ref:`the Cartan-Hodge formalism
+<the_cartan_hodge_formalism>`.
+This comprehensive framework facilitates the
+systematic analysis of rotation representation in differential form and a thorough examination of differential operators within this context.

 .. toctree::
    :maxdepth: 1